 Theorem

-An n×n matrix A is diagonalizable if and only if A has n linearly independent eigenvectors.
+An matrix is diagonalizable if and only if has linearly independent eigenvectors.

-In fact, A=PDP−1, with D a diagonal matrix, if and only if the columns of P are n linearly independent eigenvectors of A. In this case, the diagonal entries of D are eigenvalues of A that correspond, respectively, to the eigenvectors in P.
+In fact, , with a diagonal matrix, if and only if the columns of are linearly independent eigenvectors of .
+In this case, the diagonal entries of are eigenvalues of that correspond, respectively, to the eigenvectors in .

 Theorem